Sky Muster® satellite service

 Sky Muster™ satellite installation requests may require in-home cabling and include multiple devices to be installed inside and outside of your premises.
 The nbn™ equipment to be installed may include, a satellite dish (outside), an nbn™ modem (inside), a power pack (inside), and a wall outlet (inside).
 Your phone or internet provider will supply a gateway (router/modem) and the Ethernet cable to connect the devices as required.

-Depending on the internal or external locations, the devices installed may differ to the ones shown in the diagram.
+Depending on the internal or external locations, the devices installed may differ to the ones shown in the following diagram.

 The satellite dish may alternatively be mounted on your roof or gutter.